 FOCUS 2 combines self-assessment, career and major exploration, decision making, and action planning all in one.

 You can take all of the inventories, explore careers, and then review and save your results for as long as you are a student at University of Lynchburg.
 You may stop at any point while following the steps and go back to it by logging back in under your saved profile.

 You also will have the opportunity to meet with career services staff to assist you in interpreting your results and deciding on next steps in making decisions concerning majors or careers.

 To access Focus 2, visit www.FocusCareer2.com.
-Click the “Get Started” link the first time you use the system.
+Click the ‘Register’ button when first accessing the system.

 Your access code: hornet